Cross-Task Affinity Learning for Multitask Dense Scene Predictions: Proposed Method

-\subsection{Intra-Task Modelling}
+\subsubsection{Intra-Task Modelling}

+\s{I suggest before digging into formulations, give a short motivation for why we are doing this and what are the expectations of this section. same for the other subsections.
+The current writing implies that we are doing some vague reshapings for a reason that is not clearly defined. } The purpose of this stage is to effectively model all local and long-range dependencies within the features of each initial task prediction individually.
+This is the same procedure used by PAP-Net to generate the task affinity matrices, as described in ~\cref{sec:intro}.

-As seen in Figure~\ref{fig:ctal}, for a given task $t_k$ \{$k \in [1,N]$\}, we follow the standard procedure to generate the affinity matrices, $\bm{A}_{t_k} \in \mathbb{R}^{HW,HW}$.
-This involves taking the features of the initial predictions, $\bm{F}_{t_k} \in \mathbb{R}^{C,H,W}$, flattening the spatial dimensions, performing L2 normalization for each column, and computing the Gram matrix (the inner products of all pairs of column vectors).
-At this point, every row in $\bm{A}_{t_k}$ contains the cosine similarities of a feature, $x \in \bm{F}_{t_k}$, with every other feature in $\bm{F}_{t_k}$.
-Next, we reshape $\bm{A}_{t_k}$ into $\mathbb{R}^{HW,H,W}$.
-This restores the original spatial dimensions of the features, but now the $HW$ channels at a given 2-dimensional position $(i \in [1,H], j \in [1,W])$ contain the cosine similarities of the feature $x_{i,j}$ with all other features.
-Therefore, in this configuration, the entire first channel corresponds to the similarities of all $x_{i,j}$ with $x_{1,1}$, which is also aligned at position $(i,j)$.
+As seen in~\cref{fig:ctal}, for a given task $t_k$ \{$k \in [1,N]$\}, we follow the standard procedure to generate the affinity matrices, $\bm{A}^i_{t_k} \in \mathbb{R}^{HW,HW}$, where $N$ is the number of tasks. \s{Define N, H and W C } This involves taking the features of the initial predictions, $\bm{F}^i_{t_k} \in \mathbb{R}^{C,H,W}$, flattening the spatial dimensions, \s{i.e. W and H??, }performing L2 normalization for each column, and computing the Gram matrix (the inner products of all pairs of column vectors), where $C$, $H$, and $W$ are the channel, width, and height dimensions respectively.
+Throughout this paper, the superscript $i$ refers to initial predictions.
+Each row in $\bm{A}^i_{t_k}$ contains the cosine similarities of a feature, $x_{u,v} \in \bm{F}^i_{t_k}$, with every other feature in $\bm{F}^i_{t_k}$, where $x_{u,v}$ is a $C$ dimensional vector located at coordinates $u \in [1,H]$ and $v \in [1,W]$.

+\subsubsection{Inter-Task Modelling}

+\s{Same as above, first explain why. then how? } The purpose of this stage is to take the individual task affinity matrices and combine them in a way that effectively captures all the relevant feature patterns across tasks.
+This stage is where PAP-Net implemented a simple weighted sum to combine the affinity matrices.
+Instead, we take a novel approach by learning a detailed task-specific attention map across all affinity matrices.

+First, we reshape $\bm{A}^i_{t_k}$ into $\bm{\tilde{A}}^i_{t_k} \in$ $\mathbb{R}^{HW,H,W}$.
+This restores the original spatial dimensions of the features, but now the $HW$ channels at a given 2-dimensional position $(u, v)$ contain the cosine similarities of the feature $\s{x_{u,v}}$ with all other features.
+Therefore, in this configuration, for example, the entire first channel of $\bm{\tilde{A}}^i_{t_k}$, i.e., $D^1_{t_k}$ like in~\cref{fig:conv-groups}, corresponds to the similarities of all $x_{u,v}$ with $x_{1,1}$, which is also aligned at position $(u,v)$.
 This is a useful property for maintaining spatial coherence during subsequent processing.

-\subsection{Inter-Task Modelling}